wfinsinger/ARCO/README.md

 B) FIRE-EPISODE RECONSTRUCTIONS.
 These are output files from the CharAnalysis program (Higuera et al. 2009), which is freely available (http://sites.google.com/site/charanalysis/).

-3. FireA.csv = CharAnalysis output table from analysis of CHARCOAL AREAS
+3. FireA.csv = CharAnalysis output table from analysis of CHARCOAL AREAS (WITHOUT minimum count test, i.e. with CharAnalysis parameter 'minCountP' = 1.0)
 4. FireC.csv = CharAnalysis output table from analysis of CHARCOAL COUNTS and WITH minimum count test, i.e. with CharAnalysis parameter 'minCountP' < 1.0 (e.g. 0.05 as in Higuera et al. [2009])

 *** Note: CharAnalysis files must have columns in the expected order, specifically: